-To set the IP address in Linux, complete these steps.
+To set the IP address on Linux operating system, complete these steps.

-You will need the information from step 4 on page 3 in Accessing the ASMI using a Web Browser to complete step 4 on page 6 in the following procedure.
+During this procedure, you need the IP address you obtained in step 4 on page 3 in Accessing the ASMI using a Web Browser.

-- 1. Make sure you are logged on as a root user.

-- 2. Start a terminal session.

-- 3. Type ifconfig at the command prompt.
+- 1. Make sure that you are logged on as a root user. - 2.
+Start a terminal session. - 3.
+Type if config -a at the command prompt.

-Attention: Record or print the current settings before making any changes.
-This allows you to restore these settings if you disconnect the PC or notebook after setting up the ASMI Web interface.
+Attention: Record or print the current settings and the eth1 or eth2 interfaces before making changes.
+This action allows you to restore these settings if you disconnect the PC or notebook after setting up the ASMI Web interface.

-- 4. Type ifconfig eth0 xxx.xxx.xxx netmask xxx.xxx.xxx, where the xxx.xxx.xxx values are the values from step 4 on page 3 for IP address and Subnet mask. - 5.
+- 4. Type ifconfig ethx xxx.xxx.xxx netmask xxx.xxx.xxx, where the xxx.xxx.xxx values are the values from step 4 on page 3 for IP address and Subnet mask.
+Replace ethx with the interface shown in step 3. - 5.
 Press Enter.